Keeping It Simple Italian

 • Test doneness with the back of a spoon: After about 20 minutes of gently simmering, give the rice pudding a good stir then run your finger along the back of the spoon.
 If you see that the line you made is still there, it is done!
 You can see what this looks like from my picture above.

 The reason this is so creamy is because of the arborio rice which is nice and starchy.
 If you have had risotto, it is the same idea as that.
+The arborio rice used to make this Italian rice pudding will have a nice chew to it as well, which I really love.

 Tips: To make sure you have really creamy rice pudding, only cook it until it coats the back of the spoon and the rice is tender.
 The pudding will continue to thicken as it cools.
 If you are a fan of raisins, by all means, go ahead and add it at the end of cooking.